CQCL/pytket-docs/README.md

 Pytket is a python module for interfacing with tket, a quantum computing toolkit and optimising compiler developed by Quantinuum.

-This repository contains the user manual and example notebooks to get you started using pytket.
-It does not contain source code.
+This repository contains the pytket user manual and example notebooks content in the `docs` directory.
+It does not contain source code for pytket itself.
 The source code is maintained on the [tket repository](https://github.com/CQCL/tket).

-The notebook examples are built with [jupyterbook](https://jupyterbook.org/en/stable/intro.html) and can be viewed at https://tket.quantinuum.com/examples.
+The manual and examples are built and deployed as html pages using the [jupyter-sphinx](https://jupyter-sphinx.readthedocs.io/en/latest/) and [myst-nb](https://myst-nb.readthedocs.io/en/latest/) libraries.
+Instructions on building the docs locally can be found [here](https://github.com/CQCL/pytket-docs/blob/main/docs/README.md).

-Instructions for how to add jupyter notebooks to the examples repository can be found [here](https://github.com/CQCL/pytket/tree/main/examples#notes-for-developers).

-For more on how the user manual is built and deployed see the [manual README](https://github.com/CQCL/pytket/tree/main/manual/README.md).

 ## Getting started